-We are exposed to a variety of market risks, most importantly the effects of the price and availability of diesel fuel.
 We require substantial amounts of diesel fuel to operate our tractors and power the temperature-control units on our trailers.
 The price and availability of diesel fuel can vary, and are subject to political, economic and market factors that are beyond our control.
 Significant increases in diesel fuel costs could materially and adversely affect our results of operations and financial condition.
-Based upon our fuel consumption in the first six months of 2018, a 5% increase in the average cost of diesel fuel would have increased our fuel expense by \$3.0 million.
+Based upon our fuel consumption in the first nine months of 2018, a 5% increase in the average cost of diesel fuel would have increased our fuel expense by \$4.5 million.